 Using hour meter (A) on diagnostic gauge as a guide, perform all services at the hourly intervals indicated on following pages.
 At each scheduled maintenance interval, perform all previous maintenance operations in addition to the ones specified.
 Keep a record of hourly intervals and services performed, using charts provided in Lubrication and Maintenance Records section.

 IMPORTANT: Recommended service intervals are for normal operating conditions.
-Perform maintenance at interval which occurs first, for example, either at 500 hours of operation OR every 12 months.
 Service MORE OFTEN if engine is operated under adverse conditions.
 Neglecting maintenance can result in failures or permanent damage to the engine.